Marijuana use among U.S. teens has risen since the early 1990s, even as alcohol and tobacco use has fallen.

 Parents should also learn about how marijuana and THC — the main active ingredient of cannabis — affect the body and brain.

-And they should know that marijuana is addictive.
+And they should know that

 “In adolescents, the brain is still developing, so when we introduce a drug into the brain — particularly nicotine or THC — they’re more likely to become addicted,” said Halpern-Felsher.
 “It actually changes their brain chemistry to want more of the drug.”